 In fact, I convinced my family members to sign up for a Turkey Trot this past Thanksgiving.
-We dressed as pilgrims and Indians and I had this image in my head of us all crossing the finish line together, looking very fancy.
+We dressed up and I had this image in my head of us all crossing the finish line together, looking very fancy.

 But when the little man yelled “Go!” (there was definitely no gun or blow-horn or anything at this local Pennsylvania race), I took off without my family.
 I think my cousin is still a little peeved about it since I promised her we’d run together.
 But I got nervous and went at it alone.